hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250622516v1-can-consciousness-be-observed-from-large-language-model-llm-internal.md

 ---
 layout: default
-title: Can "consciousness" be observed from large language model (LLM) internal states?
-Dissecting LLM representations obtained from Theory of Mind test with Integrated Information Theory and Span Representation analysis
+title: "Can \"consciousness\" be observed from large language model (LLM) internal states?
+Dissecting LLM representations obtained from Theory of Mind test with Integrated Information Theory and Span Representation analysis"
 ---

 # Can "consciousness" be observed from large language model (LLM) internal states?
 Dissecting LLM representations obtained from Theory of Mind test with Integrated Information Theory and Span Representation analysis